 How to buy Cannabis Seeds in South Africa

-It’s been a week since the ConCourt has decriminalized the use of cannabis in a private space.
+It’s been a while since the ConCourt decriminalized the use of cannabis in a private space.
 There are no heaps of bodies on the streets.
 There aren’t suddenly thousands of people with newly diagnosed cases of schizophrenia and rehabs are not full of “potheads”.
-There are many more questions that are left to be answered, and one of the most common questions being typed into Google is: How to buy Cannabis Seeds in South Africa?
+There are many more questions that are left to be answered, and one of the most common questions being typed into Google is: How to buy marijuana Seeds in South Africa?

 Is it legal to buy cannabis seeds in South Africa?

-At the moment, in September 2018 you can possess cannabis seeds in South Africa.
+At the moment, you can possess cannabis seeds in South Africa.
 But it is still illegal to buy or sell cannabis seeds in South Africa.
-That being said, the trade of cannabis seeds still happens in South Africa and will continue to happen especially that you can now cultivate dagga for personal use in South Africa.
+That being said, the trade of cannabis seeds still happens in South Africa and will continue to happen especially since you can now cultivate dagga for personal use in South Africa.
 It has especially become commonplace for South Africans to buy their cannabis seeds online because it is discreet.